NT (Nuchal Translucency) Scan in Pregnancy – Importance & Procedure

 - Why Should You Have a Nuchal Translucency Ultrasound?

 Congenital disorders or defects are defined as disorders or defects that babies are born with, or in simpler words – birth disorders or defects.
 Most of the time, congenital disorders cannot be treated.
 However, it definitely helps to know before the birth of your baby if he is going to have any congenital disorder.
-Pregnancy ultrasounds help ensure appropriate growth and development of the baby.
+Pregnancy ultrasounds help ensure the appropriate growth and development of the baby.
 One such scan/test is the Nuchal Translucency (NT) Scan, which helps doctors diagnose if the baby is at risk of developing Down’s Syndrome.
-Read on to know the Nuchal Translucency scan a little more in detail.
+NT Scan in pregnancy is a promising technology for detecting potential abnormalities in an unborn baby.
+If your doctor suspects any unusual readings on your ultrasound, they may recommend Nuchal Translucency scanning.
+Read on to learn more about the Nuchal Translucency scan.

 What Is Nuchal Translucency (NT) Scan?

 The Nuchal Translucency (NT) Scan is a prenatal screening.
-It allows to primarily determine if the baby runs a risk factor of being born with Down’s Syndrome.
-Down’s Syndrome is a congenital defect wherein a baby is born with three copies of chromosome number 21 (instead of the normal 2 copies).
+It allows us to primarily determine if the baby runs a risk factor of being born with Down’s Syndrome (1).
+Down’s Syndrome is a congenital defect wherein a baby is born with three copies of chromosome number 21 (instead of the normal 2 copies) (2).

 Along with this, the NT scan is also able to detect if your baby is at risk of having few other congenital defects like other chromosomal abnormalities (particularly in chromosome number 13 and 18), and heart problems.